COVID-19 Business Life Cycle

 - Timeline: It is expected that it will take 21-31 days after an application is approved for funds to be disbursed.

-- In as few as 20 minutes, you can complete the EIDL application for a loan of up to $2Million.
+- You can complete the EIDL application for a loan of up to $2Million.

 - Loans will be given on a first come, first serve basis.

 - As part of the loan, a $10,000 advance may be available in the form of a non-taxable grant.
 This grant can be funded to applicants in as few as three days.

 - Loan funds can be used for purposes such as mortgage/rent, utilities and employee sick leave related to COVID-19 illness.

 - If you are incorporated, there are several other forms showing your monthly income and expenses, etc. so an accountant may be required.
 The legal and/or accounting costs appear to be reimbursable.